GSSA 2020 - Social Theory in Action

 Course Learning OutcomesAt the successful completion of this course, students will be able to:

-1 Understand social theory, critical reading and analytical writing 2 Locate, access and evaluate a range of resources available to support critical research and writing 3 Apply social theory to critical discussions relating to society on a local and global scale 4 Confidently engage with social theory in the real world 5 Demonstrate a critical approach to ethical issues in the context of public discourses about contemporary issues and debates 6 Prepare and deliver coherent and logically argued written texts 7 Demonstrate productive and respectful engagement with their peers in group work
+1 Understand social theory, critical reading and analytical writing 2 Be able to locate, access and evaluate a range of resources available to support critical research and writing 3 Apply social theory to critical discussions relating to society on a local and global scale 4 Be able to confidently engage with social theory in the real world 5 Demonstrate a critical approach to ethical issues in the context of public discourses about contemporary issues and debates 6 Be able to prepare and deliver coherent and logically argued written texts

 University Graduate Attributes